Multivariate Interpolation in Unisolvent Nodes -- Lifting the Curse of Dimensionality: Unisolvent nodes

-While the pioneering work of Guenther and Roetman~\cite{Guenther} proposes a partial answer to (C1) of Question~\ref{Q2}, it does not answer (C2--C3).
-Independent of these works, we provide a notion of unisolvent nodes for multivariate polynomial interpolation with respect to arbitrary polynomial spaces $\Pi_A$, $A\subseteq \N^m$.
-Preliminary versions were already presented in our own previous work \cite{PIP1,PIP2,IEEE}.
-Here, we fully develop the concept and extend it beyond these former versions.
+In the following, we develop our concept of unisolvent nodes that generalizes over previous works~\cite{Guenther,kuntz,PIP1,PIP2,IEEE}.
 We start by stating the definitions on which our concept rests: \begin{definition}[Transformations] An \emph{affine transformation} $\tau : \R^m \lo \R^m$, $m \in \N$, is a map $\tau(x) = Bx +b$, where $B \in \R^{m\times m}$ is an invertible matrix and $b \in \R^m$.
 An \emph{affine translation} is an affine transformation with $B=I$ the identity matrix.
-A \emph{linear transformation} is an affine transformation with $b=0$. \end{definition} The following fact is straightforward to prove: \begin{lemma} Any affine transformation $\tau : \R^m \lo \R^m$, $m \in \N$, induces a ring isomorphism $\tau^*: \R[x_1,\dots,x_m]\lo \R[x_1,\dots,x_m]$, i.e, the induced transformation
+A \emph{linear transformation} is an affine transformation with $b=0$. \end{definition}